calebmsword/parsec/README.md

 ## Parsec & TypeScript
 This package includes types for all of the requestor factories in Parsec.
 In addition, the following types can be imported from `cms-parsec`:
- - `Requestor`: The signature of functions which can act as requestors.
+ - `Requestor<T, U>`: The signature of functions which can act as requestors.
  - `Receiver`: The signature of functions which can act as receivers.
  - `Result`: The type of the single argument consumed by receivers.
  - `Cancellor`: The signature of functions which can act as cancellors.